 WIOA also charges TWC with providing supported employment services to youth and other individuals with the most significant disabilities who require extended support to achieve and maintain an employment outcome.

-VR employs multiple strategies to assess the needs of students with disabilities, beginning with the CSNA conducted in FY'15 and continuing with the CSNA currently underway and scheduled for completion in fall 2017.
-Additionally, the MOA with the Texas Education Agency, to be completed by fall 2017, will enable more data sharing to more accurately assess the number of students with disabilities who may be eligible or potentially eligible to receive Pre-ETS.
-VR is conducting active outreach and recruitment to ensure that Supported Employment Assessment personnel, local education agencies, community partners, and students are aware of the availability of Pre-ETS and the ways in which VR can partner with schools to provide Pre-ETS services that complement services available under the Individuals with Disabilities Education Act.
+Additionally, the memorandum of agreement (MOA) with the Texas Education Agency enables data sharing to more accurately assess the number of students with disabilities who may be eligible or potentially eligible to receive Pre-ETS.
+VR continues to conduct active outreach and recruitment to ensure that Supported Employment Assessment personnel, local education agencies, community partners, and students are aware of the availability of Pre-ETS and the ways in which VR can partner with schools to provide Pre-ETS services that complement services available under the Individuals with Disabilities Education Act.

 For more information, see C-1300: Transition Services for Students and Youth with Disabilities.